 All on-campus positions (including Federal Work Study Program positions) should be posted on NYU CareerNet (an on-line database of part-time, full-time, and internship positions).
 This service is free of charge.
 It is also strongly recommended that hiring departments attend the our career fairs to recruit potential employees.
 These fairs offer employers the convenient opportunity to meet many motivated candidates in-person as well as gain visibility on-campus.
 Participating in these career fairs is also free of charge for NYU departments.

 Student employees submit time sheets to their supervisors and receive paychecks every two weeks.
+Provide them with a copy of their NYU Payroll schedule and Student Employees’ Guide to Using NYU myTime for their understanding of NYU Payroll/myTime.
+Time sheets are located on NYU myTime, NYU’s electronic time and attendance system.
+MyTime is located on NYU Home > Work.
+Timesheets must be completed by the student and approved by the student’s time sheet approver.
 There is a two-week time period between work performed and work paid.
-Student employees are encouraged to enroll in the Direct Deposit Program.
-If student employees do not select Direct Deposit, paychecks are distributed at the department.
+Student employees are encouraged to enroll in direct deposit.
+They can enroll through PeopleSync, ‘Payment Elections’.
+If student employees do not select direct deposit, paychecks are distributed at each hiring department.

-One of the benefits of the Federal Work Study Program at NYU is that departments pay only 25 percent of a student’s salary, the federal government pays the remaining portion.
+One of the benefits of the Federal Work Study Program at NYU is that departments pay only 25% of a student’s salary and the federal government pays the remaining portion.
 Schools and administrative areas are encouraged to offer competitive wages to prospective student employees.
 This will greatly help in attracting and retaining student employees.
-If you need guidance with competitive salary guidelines, the staff at the Wasserman Center for Career Development would be happy to assist.
+If you need guidance with competitive salary guidelines, the staff at the Wasserman Center would be happy to assist.